Carokyp/Doux-Matin/README.md

 #### Out of scope Features:
 * **Integrate the newsletter sign-up form** The website contains a sign-up form for the shop newsletter.
 The sign-up form is placed in the footer on every page, allowing users to easily find it.
 * **Testimonials and reviews from other customers** include a section dedicated to displaying customer testimonials and reviews.
-Testimonials are visible and presented in a format that is easy to read and navigate
+Testimonials are visible and presented in a format that is easy to read and navigate.
 * **Implementation of a “View Our Venue” Gallery** the section is available in the navigation bar.
-Contains a gallery showing photos of the environment, food and drinks and the Bottomless Brunch environment
+Contains a gallery showing photos of the environment, food and drinks and the Bottomless Brunch environment.

 ### Structure
 This website will be organised using a 3-tier hierarchical structure, providing a clear and logical navigation from main pages to sub-sections and detailed content.
 It will contain 5 pages in total (including the home page):

 **Level 1 - Home page**

 * A homepage with a hero image and a horizontal navigation menu will welcome users.
-This will lead to pages: Menu, Book Now, Contact and About
+This will lead to pages: Menu, Book Now, Contact and About.
 * The homepage features a main section with a layout of images and a text block that highlights the type of food, ambience, and services visitors can expect.
-* Two menu buttons are also available on the main page, showing two different menus: brunch and bottomless brunch.
+* Two menu buttons are also available on the main page, showing two different menus for brunch and bottomless brunch.
-* To assist users, a map will be inset on the homepage so they can plan their visit
+* To assist users, a map will be inset on the homepage so they can plan their visit.
 * The footer will contain contact information and social media links to support the website’s strategic objectives.

 **Level 2 - Navigation Page**